ddantas/visiongl/README.txt

         VisionGL

-The objective of this library is to provide an easy way to prototype and implement image and video processing functions in CUDA and GLSL.
-The library provides wrapper code generators for both CUDA and GLSL languages.
+The objective of this library is to provide an easy way to prototype and implement image and video processing functions in CUDA, GLSL and OpenCL.
+The library provides wrapper code generators for all the three languages.

-The wrapper functions are generated in C++ from the shader code, written in either CUDA or GLSL.
-The shader code must contain three types of directives in comments:
+The wrapper functions are generated in C++ from the shader code.
+Shader codes written in CUDA or GLSL must contain three types of directives in
+comments:
 1 - Documentation comment: a multiple line comment between /** and */
     This comment is copied ipsis literis to the output files.
 2 - Declaration comment: a single line comment describing the parameter